-The 45th annual TASIS Spring Arts Festival began in earnest with an assembly in the Palestra on the morning of May 14.
-Watch the speeches and performances for a glimpse at what this year's festival will offer.
+The 45th annual TASIS Spring Arts Festival began in earnest with an assembly in the Palestra on the morning of May 14 and concluded with an inspiring celebration on the evening of May 19.
+Read about the week and watch many of the events.

 All members of the TASIS community and the general public are cordially invited to campus from May 10–19 to enjoy concerts, theatrical performances, dance performances, film screenings, visual arts exhibitions, guest lectures, art workshops, and more.
 See the full schedule of events.